-In 2018, the Andrews government plans to make changes to Vic rental laws – how will they affect you as a landlord?
+In 2018, the Andrews government plans to make changes to Victorian rental laws – how will they affect you as a landlord?

 If you’re a landlord in Victoria, you’re probably aware the Andrews government has a few changes up their sleeve in regards to the current rental laws.
 Their intention is to give renters more power.